|

 Grande Anse - Terre de Bas

-are also a few bars and restaurants near by.
+few bars and restaurants near by.

 Ilet à Cabri